Jeiwan/uniswapv3-book/src/milestone_4/path.md

 # Swap Path

-Let's imagine that we have only these pools: WETH/USDC, USDC/USDT, WBTC/USDT.
+Let's imagine that we have only these pools: WETH/USDC, USDC/USDT, and WBTC/USDT.
 If we want to swap WETH for WBTC, we'll need to make multiple swaps (WETH→USDC→USDT→WBTC) since there's no WETH/WBTC pool.
 We can do this manually or we can improve our contracts to handle such chained, or multi-pool, swaps.
 Of course, we'll do the latter!

-When doing multi-pool swaps, we're sending output of a previous swap to the input of the next one.
+When doing multi-pool swaps, we send the output of the previous swap to the input of the next one.
 For example:

-1. in WETH/USDC pool, we're selling WETH and buying USDC;
+1. in the WETH/USDC pool, we're selling WETH and buying USDC;
-1. in USDC/USDT pool, we're selling USDC from the previous swap and buying USDT;
+1. in the USDC/USDT pool, we're selling USDC from the previous swap and buying USDT;
-1. in WBTC/USDT pool, we're selling USDT from the previous pool and buying WBTC.
+1. in the WBTC/USDT pool, we're selling USDT from the previous pool and buying WBTC.

 We can turn this series into a path: